19 Science-Backed Ways to Improve Your Gut Health

 While they might seem like a good alternative to sugar, it’s better to avoid artificial sweeteners altogether.

 3. Genetically Modified Organism (GMO) foods

-Many people know GMOs aren’t great but they don’t always know why.
+Many people know GMOs aren’t great, but they don’t always know why.
 Why GMOs aren’t good for you has largely to do with your gut microbiome.
-GMO foods were modified to survive harsh pesticides like glyphosate, more commonly known as Round Up.
-Essentially when you consume GMO foods, you’re increasing your intake of these chemicals, which are damaging to the gut.
+GMO foods were modified to survive harsh pesticides like glyphosate, more commonly known as Round Up.3 Essentially when you consume GMO foods, you’re increasing your intake of these chemicals, which are damaging to the gut.

 Pesticides were developed specifically to take out microorganisms, so it’s no surprise that they do a number on the gut.

-We know processed foods aren’t great for our health but they can also affect the gut microbiome.
-Specifically, preservatives such as polysorbate 80 and carboxymethylcellulose (CMPF), which are common emulsifiers in many processed foods that directly alter the gut microbiome composition.
+We know processed foods aren’t great for our health, but they can also affect the gut microbiome.
+Specifically, preservatives such as polysorbate 80 and carboxymethylcellulose (CMPF), which are common emulsifiers in many processed foods that directly alter the gut microbiome composition.4

 Check food labels or better yet, avoid processed foods as much as possible to improve your gut health.

-Nonsteroidal anti-inflammatory drugs (NSAIDs), like Advil and aspirin, alter the composition of the gut microbiome and contribute to leaky gut.
-Leaky gut happens when the gastrointestinal lining has gaps in its junctions, which allows particles to leak into the bloodstream.
-This can lead to inflammation and eventually autoimmune disease.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), like Advil and aspirin, alter the composition of the gut microbiome and contribute to leaky gut.6 This condition happens when the gastrointestinal lining has gaps in its junctions, which allows particles to leak into the bloodstream.
+This can lead to inflammation and, eventually autoimmune disease.